viamrobotics/docs/docs/tutorials/projects/make-a-plant-watering-robot.md

   "sensor_pin": 8
 }

 This module allows you to get multiple readings at the same time from different channels of the ADC sensor.
-So if you wire and configure another sensor, such as temperature sensor on channel 1, you can add the sensor to the channel_map and get a reading from it.
+If you wire and configure another sensor, such as temperature sensor on channel 1, you can add the sensor to the channel_map and get a reading from it.

 ### Add Python control code